Creating To-Do Lists In WordPress

 Features

-You can set up the plugin to have private to-do lists for each user, to have all users share a to-do list, or to have a master list with individual completion of items.
+You can configure Cleverness To Do List to have private to do lists for each user, to have all users share a to-do list, or to have a master list with individual completion of items.

-The shared to do list provides different settings.
-You can assign to-do items to a specific user (this includes emailing new to-do items to the assigned user) and optionally to have those items only viewable by that user.
+The shared to-do list option has a variety of settings available.
+You can assign to-do items to a specific user (this includes emailing new to do items to the user) and optionally to have those items only seen by that user.
 You can also assign different permission levels to different users based on user roles.
-There are also settings available to show deadline and progress fields.
-Category support is also included as front-end administration.
+There are also settings available to display deadline and progress fields.
+Category support is included as well as front-end administration.

-A new menu item is added to the backend to help you manage your lists and the to-do list is also displayed on the dashboard widget.
+A new menu item is added to the backend to manage your list and the to do list is also displayed on a dashboard widget.

-A sidebar widget is available as well as shortcode to display the to-do list items on your site.
-There are 2 short codes for front-end administration of the list.
-Category management is accessible through the back-end.
+A sidebar widget is available as well as short code to display the to do list items on your site.
+There are 2 shortcodes for front-end list administration.
+Management of categories is accessed via the back-end admin section.

-If you plan to set up a multi-author site you can use the plugin to create custom to do lists for your post planners if you also download a copy of the Post Planner plugin.
+If you plan to run a multi-author blog you can use the plugin to create custom to-do lists for your post planners if you also download a copy of the developer’s premium plugin, Post Planner.

-Note: The ‘Settings’ section can also be accessed by selecting To-Do List > Settings from the admin menu …
+Note: You can also get to the plugin’s settings section by choosing To-Do List > Settings from your admin menu …

 Let’s configure the plugin …

-- To-Do List Settings – This section lets you specify the main plugin settings.
+- To-Do List Settings – This area is where you specify the plugin’s main settings.

-- Advanced Settings – The options in this section let you customize your To-Do lists, assign tasks to other users and perform database maintenance tasks.
+- Advanced Settings – The options in this area let you customize your to-do lists, assign to-do items to other users and perform database maintenance tasks.

-- Import/Export – In this area you can import and export to-do list data and plugin settings.
+- Import/Export – In this section you can export and import your to-do plugin and list data settings.

 To-Do List Settings

-This lets you add categories that you can then use to organize your lists (see ‘Plugin Usage’ section further below for more details) …
+This allows you to add categories that you can then use to organize your to-do lists (see ‘Plugin Usage’ section further below for more details) …

 You can create ‘public’ and ‘private’ categories for your lists.

-Private categories are not visible using sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)
+Private categories will not be visible using sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View lets you choose how lists are viewed.
-You can choose from three kinds of list views:
+List View allows you to choose how lists will be viewed.
+You can choose from 3 kinds of to do list views:

 - Individual – Selecting this option allows users to create and manage their own private to-do list.

-- Master – This option allows you to have a master list for all users, where users have their own individual completion of items.
-If you choose the ‘Master’ list view, make sure that you configure the User Permissions appropriately in the ‘User Permissions’ tab (see further below).
+- Master – Choose this option to create a master list for all users, where users have their own individual items to complete.
+If you select the ‘Master’ list view, make sure that you configure the User Permissions appropriately in the ‘User Permissions’ tab (see further below).

 Sort Order

-If you select Alphabetical, Category or ID options, items will be sorted first by priority.
+If you choose Alphabetical, Category or ID options, items will be sorted first by priority.

 Show Added By